sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 Graphite
   --graphite.host                The Graphite host used to store captured metrics.
   --graphite.port                The Graphite port used to store captured metrics.                                                                        [default: 2003]
   --graphite.namespace           The namespace key added to all captured metrics.                                                       [default: "sitespeed_io.default"]
   --graphite.includeQueryParams  Whether to include query paramaters from the URL in the Graphite keys or not                                  [boolean] [default: false]

 Plugins
   --plugins.list     List all configured plugins in the log.                                                                                   [boolean] [default: false]
   --plugins.disable  Disable a plugin.
 Use it to disable generating html or screenshots.                                                                          [array]
   --plugins.load     Extra plugins that you want to run.
 Relative or absolute path to the plugin.                                                                 [array]

 Budget
   --budget         Path to the JSON budget file.
-  --budget.output  The output format of the budget                                                                                                       [choices: "junit", "tap"]
+  --budget.output  The output format of the budget.                                                                                             [choices: "junit", "tap"]

 Metrics
   --metrics.list        List all possible metrics in the data folder (metrics.txt).                                                            [boolean] [default: false]
   --metrics.filterList  List all configured filters for metrics in the data folder (configuredMetrics.txt)                                     [boolean] [default: false]
   --metrics.filter      Add/change/remove filters for metrics.
 If you want to send all metrics, use: *+ .
-If you want to remove all current metrics and send only the coach score:
+If you want to remove all current metrics and send only the
-                        *- coach.summary.score.*                                                                                                                           [array]
+                        coach score: *- coach.summary.score.*                                                                                                     [array]

 WebPageTest
   --webpagetest.host          The domain of your WebPageTest instance.                                                           [default: "https://www.webpagetest.org"]
   --webpagetest.key           The API key for you WebPageTest instance.
   --webpagetest.location      The location for the test                                                                                        [default: "Dulles:Chrome"]
   --webpagetest.connectivity  The connectivity for the test.                                                                                           [default: "Cable"]
   --webpagetest.runs          The number of runs per URL.                                                                                                    [default: 3]
   --webpagetest.custom        Execute arbitrary Javascript at the end of a test to collect custom metrics.
   --webpagetest.script        Path to a script file